 These are some of the near-optimal solutions to find the shortest route to a combinatorial optimization problem.

 The Nearest Neighbor Method is probably the most basic TSP heuristic.
-The method followed by this algorithm states that the driver must start with visiting the nearest destination.
+The method followed by this algorithm states that the driver must start by visiting the nearest destination or closest city.
 Once all the cities in the loop are covered, the driver can head back to the starting point.

-Solving TSP using this method, requires the user to choose a city at random and then move onto the closest unvisited city and so on.
+Solving TSP using this efficient method, requires the user to choose a city at random and then move on to the closest unvisited city and so on.
 Once all the cities on the map are covered, you must return to the city you started from.

 The Branch & Bound method follows the technique of breaking one problem into several little chunks of problems.
 So it solves a series of problems.
 Each of these sub-problems may have multiple solutions.
 The solution you choose for one problem may have an effect on the solutions of subsequent sub-problems.

-The Brute Force Approach takes into consideration all possible permutations of routes and paths to find out the shortest unique solution.
+The Brute Force Approach takes into consideration all possible minimum cost permutation of routes using a dynamic programming approach.
 First, calculate the total number of routes.
 Draw and list all the possible routes that you get from the calculation.
 The distance of each route must be calculated and the shortest route will be the most optimal solution.

-Some Other Optimal Solutions to Traveling Salesman Problem
+What are Other Optimal Solutions to the Traveling Salesman Problem?

-- Multi-Agent System: Involves distributing cities into m groups.
+- Multi-Agent System: Involves distributing the pair of cities into groups.
 Then assign a single agent to discover the shortest path, covering all the cities in the assigned group.